-Over the last eight years, Berge Bulk has steadily built up a strong reputation in the cape-size and very large ore carrier (VLOC) sectors, with excellent services delivered by a growing and energy efficient fleet.
-But 2015 marks an important year for Berge Bulk, as the company enters the handy-size market with the delivery of its first 34,000 DWT vessel, the “Berge Hakodate”.
+Over the last eight years, Berge Bulk has steadily built up a strong reputation in the cape-size and very large ore carrier (VLOC) sectors with excellent services delivered by a growing and energy efficient fleet.
+But 2015 marks an important year for Berge Bulk, as the company enters the handy-size market with the delivery of its first 34,000 DWT vessel, Berge Hakodate.

-Named after Japan’s Mount Hakodate (函館山 Hakodateyama – a 334m hill at the southern end of the Hakodate peninsula), “Berge Hakodate” successfully completed her sea trial in mid-April, and was delivered into the Berge Bulk fleet on 28 May 2015.
+Named after Japan’s Mount Hakodate (函館山 Hakodateyama – a 334 metre hill at the southern end of the Hakodate peninsula), Berge Hakodate successfully completed her sea trial in mid-April, and was added to the Berge Bulk fleet on 28 May 2015.

-The vessel is the first in a series of six identical handy-size vessels under construction at the Namura Shipyard in Hokkaido.
+The vessel was the first in a series of six identical handy-size vessels under construction at the Namura Shipyard in Hokkaido.
 Berge Hakodate and her sister ships follow a strong legacy, as it was at this exact same dock where the legendary World-Wide Shipping founder, Sir Y.K.
-Pao, built his first ever ship, the “Eastern Sakura”, in 1962.
+Pao, built his first ever ship, Eastern Sakura, in 1962.